 - Honours core unit in Mathematics and Statistics [Bachelor of Science (Honours)]

-- Indicative assessments in this unit are as follows: assessment continues into MATH4002 Mathematics and Statistics Research Project Part 2.
+Indicative assessments in this unit are as follows: (1) laTeX assignment and a practice talk completed in MATH4001; (2) seminar presentation completed in MATH4002; and (3) dissertation completed in MATH4002.
 Further information is available in the unit outline.

 - Unit rules

 - Enrolment inin the HON-MTHST Mathematics and Statistics [Honours]